-Made Super Versatile With Bar-Sto barrel in 9mm Parabellum
+Made Super Versatile With Bar-Sto Precision Machine barrel chambered in 9mm Parabellum

 The Colt Competition 1911 may well represent the best value in a 1911 Government pistol these days.
 Out of the box it is completely ready to compete in a IDPA match or a bullseye competition or to carry as a self-defense gun.
 I wrote Colt to request a stainless .38 super version of the Competition as I’ve always had a soft spot in my heart for that caliber and I carried a blued .38 super 1911 every day for 5 years.

 When our test sample arrived, I was impressed with its super sweet 4.5 lb trigger, incredibly crisp and visible red Novak fiber front sight (other colors are provided) and adjustable combat rear sight, and, of course, its 70-series internals.
 The first 10 rounds I fired from the gun convinced me Colt hit a home run.
 From 10 yards, all 10 rounds were literally touching one another.

 In short, this Colt Competition needs nothing, no matter what role you have in mind for it.
 That’s not to say there aren’t aftermarket accessories out there that can make even this great 1911 better.
 For example, I like 10 round magazines more than the factory 9-rounders because, there’s one more round!
 I also would like a second barrel that would allow me to shoot 9mm.
 I also decked out my test gun with Altamont rosewood, double-diamond Colt Medallion grips for a traditional look and an arched mainspring housing from Colt.

 The option to shoot more than once caliber of ammunition from the same pistol has always been attractive to me.
 These days when everyone seems to shoot 9mm, the economy of scale means 9mm is always very reasonably priced. .38 super.
 On the other hand, is relatively expensive and can be nearly impossible to find at your local gun shop.